KarinOldbring/bloomroom/testing.md

 #### Product Detail

 * Expected Outcome: When clicking either a product image or the name of a product you should be redirected to the product detail page.
-Here you should see all specifics about the product and also have the ablitity to add product to Shopping Bag.
+Here you should see all specifics about the product and also have the ablitity to add product to Shopping Bag and if so choose quantity.
+There should also be a "Keep Shopping" button that takes the user back to the All Products page.
-* Test: Click the different products to check if I am being redirected and all information is displayed.
+* Test: Click the different products to check if I am being redirected and all information is displayed including Add to Bag option.
-* Result: When clicking the product the user can see that items specifications and is given the option to add the item to the Shopping Bag.
+* Result: When clicking the product the user can see that items specifications and is given the option to add the item to the Shopping Bag including choosing quantity.
+The "Keep Shopping button is also there and when clicked the user is redirected to the All Products page.
 * Verdict: Code functions as intended.

+### My Account

-####
+#### Register

-* Expected Outcome:
-* Test:
-* Result:
+* Expected Outcome: A site user that is not logged in to the site should be presented with the option of signing up for an account.
+To sign up for an account the user needs to enter a unique email address and username, as well as a password twice.
+If the email address or the username already has been used to sign up for an account the user should be encouraged to choose a new one.
+* Test: Try signing up for a new account using both new and already used emails and usernames or trying to leave out required information.
+* Result: When trying to sign up for an account using already used email address and/or username I am enouraged to choose a different one.
+When choosing a entering a new email address and username the sign up functions.
+Leaving inout fields blank also throws an error.
 * Verdict: Code functions as intended.
 ####